Maryblessing/alx-system_engineering-devops/README.md

+#!/bin/bash

-This repository is to run a program for system engineering devops
+echo "This repository is to run a program for system engineering devops"